Concrete Cutting / Core Drilling

 Diamond Core Drilling techniques are used when a precise circular penetration is needed.
 Holes up to 60″ in diameter can be drilled to virtually any depth.
-Coring can be done in slabs or walls and on any angle.
+Coring can be done in slabs or walls and on any angle and even upside down.
 This system is dust free and has relatively low noise output.
 Electric or hydraulic drilling rigs can be utilized for drilling in sensitive locations or confined spaces.

 - To create openings for pipes, electrical wires, heating, ventilation and air-conditioning vents.

 - To create openings for fiber-optics, telephone lines and computer lines.

 The wire saw allows for concrete cutting and removal at any depth, configuration and when other conventional cutting methods are not possible.
 The wire saw uses a series of guide pulleys to draw a continuous loop of diamond impregnated wire through concrete.
 This system is quite flexible in the field and can be arranged to accommodate limited access or confined areas while cutting vertically, horizontally or on an angle.
 The design of the wire saw allows for penetrations of any dimension and virtually limitless depth both above and below water.
 The wire saws unique cutting medium allows it to perform scopes of work that traditional sawing and drilling equipment cannot.
 No concrete structure is too large to cut with a wire saw.
 Faster cutting times and low noise output make wire sawing a perfect solution when conventional cutting methods are impractical.

 Diamond wire sawing is the preferred method for: